Sculpted textile wonders

 Amanda McCavour, Far Away Blue Fields (detail), 2022.
 6m x 8m x 3m (20′ x 25′ x 10′).
 Embroidery on water-soluble fabric.
 Thread.

-Amanda first adapted previous works and tested different shapes using radial stitch patterns.
-Scale and movement were also tested by hanging pieces from her studio ceiling.
-She then shared sketches and photos of her tests with the Centre MATERIA gallery in Quebec City where the work would be exhibited.
+First Amanda adapted previous works and tested different shapes using radial stitch patterns.
+She tested scale and movement by hanging pieces from her studio ceiling.
+Then she shared sketches and photos of her tests with the Centre MATERIA gallery in Quebec City, where the work would be exhibited.
 After much discussion, she returned to her studio to start fabricating the embroideries.

-The lacy structures were created with free-motion embroidery stitched onto water-soluble stabiliser.
+She created lacy structures with free-motion embroidery on water-soluble stabiliser.
 The crossing threads create strength, so when the fabric is dissolved in water, only the thread structures remain.
 Once the pieces dried, Amanda used a hair straightening flat iron and manual tension to mould the shapes into 3D forms.

 ‘I see this piece as an abstracted landscape, but I also like how the forms could reference florals, butterflies, jellyfish or simply abstract forms.
 I also think the work has a breath.
 It contracts and fits in a small space, and then when it is installed, it breathes out to expand and fill the space.’

 Amanda McCavour is based in Toronto, Canada.
-She has created site specific works across the globe, including The Chazen Museum of Art (Madison, WI, US), Centre MATERIA (Quebec City, Canada) and the Columbia Museum of Art (South Carolina, US).
+Her site specific works include art at The Chazen Museum of Art, Madison, WI, USA, at Centre MATERIA, Quebec City, Canada, and at the Columbia Museum of Art, South Carolina, USA.

 Artist website: amandamccavour.com